 This week, IMO launched a new version of the virtual aquarium “Sumérgete” with more interactive content on the curiosities of the Pacific Ocean, aimed at making school students and the general public fall in love with marine sciences.

-The Millennium Institute of Oceanography (IMO) along with its Extension area offers the community a virtual platform called "Dive: A journey through the Pacific Ocean".
-With diagrams, videos, audios and interactive graphics, the website invites you to take a tour of the different marine environments associated with our country, knowing its characteristics, the living beings that inhabit it, its physical and chemical processes, and the impact that the Human being has on it.
-In particular, the main novelty is the new room entitled "Oceanic Islands", which is added to that of the "Intertidal" and the "Coastal Ocean".
-This new room was developed in conjunction with the Millennium Nucleus of Ecology and Sustainable Management of Oceanic Islands (ESMOI).
+The Outreach team at the Millennium Institute of Oceanography (IMO) offers the community a virtual platform called "Sumérgete!: Una Travesía por el Océano Pacífico” (Dive into the sea: A voyage through the Pacific Ocean).
+By means of diagrams, videos, audios and interactive graphics, this website invites users to go on a tour through Chile’s different marine environments to learn about their characteristics, the organisms inhabiting them, their physical and chemical processes and the impact that humans have on them.
+The greatest innovation in this new version is a room called "Oceanic Islands", developed in collaboration with the Millennium Nucleus Center of Ecology and Sustainable Management of Oceanic Islands (ESMOI).
 What are seamounts?
-How does an Oceanic Island form?
-Or how they have adapted the species that inhabit them ?, are some of the questions that will have their answers in this virtual aquarium.
+How are oceanic islands formed?
+How have the species inhabiting them adapted?
+These are some of the questions answered in this new room, which joins “Intertidal Zone” and “Coastal Zone”.

 Bárbara Léniz, marine biologist and IMO’s Outreach deputy director, highlighted the fact that this project seeks to disseminate science to the community.
 "For IMO it is essential to develop tools allowing both the school community and the general public to approach marine sciences in an entertaining way.
 To this end, we use digital, web and audiovisual platforms, which are the ones that most appeal to people," said Léniz.